 Explore how hormones can prove useful for treating neurodegenerative diseases such as ALS (amyotrophic lateral sclerosis), Alzheimer’s disease, and other mental diseases.

 Is There a Connection Between Thyroid Dysfunction and Mental Illness?

 Find out how thyroid hormones affect the central nervous system (CNS) and how suboptimal thyroid function can lead to mental disorders like anxiety, depression, bipolar disorder, and schizophrenia.

 Progesterone for Mental Health

-Learn more about how progesterone deficiency can be linked to symptoms of schizophrenia and bipolar disorders that include scattered thinking, memory problems, confusion, behavioral changes, depression, and more.
+Learn more about how progesterone deficiency can be linked to symptoms of schizophrenia and bipolar disorders that include scattered thinking, memory problems, confusion, behavioral changes, and depression.